Truehand0fgod/NIR/README.md

 Pre-requirements:
 * Python 3.7 or later,
-* .NET VERSION or Mono.
+* .NET Framework 4.5 or Mono.

 Administrator access is required to use tcp port.